Arthur-Milchior/anki-resize-image/README.md

 Maybe I am just wrong on a financiary level and should copy Glutanimate's [Patreon](https://www.patreon.com/glutanimate).
 He seems to have far more success than me while some of his very useful add-ons are only accessible to paid users.

+### Compatibility with mobile

+In order to be compatible with mobile, the default decision is to ignore image size on mobile.
+This is done thanks to the default value of the configuration "note-type style".
+If you know some CSS, feel free to change it if you need it.
+Default value should work for most people.

 ### Other ways to resize an image
 * The add-on [ImageResizer](https://ankiweb.net/shared/info/1214357311) resizes images but only when a new image is added.
 So you must know in advance which size you want.